RaspberryPI – Commands cheat sheet

 RaspberryPi specific commands

-Update firmware and kernel of the Rasp Pi
+Update firmware and kernel of the RasPi

 sudo rpi update

-This command updates the kernel and important system files of the Rasp Pi.
-According to the motto "Never touch a running system", this should only be done if important security updates are available or something is not working as it should.
+This command updates the kernel and important system files of the RasPi.
+According to the motto "Never touch a running system" this should only be done when important security updates are available or something is not running as it should.

 sudo reboot

-This command safely shuts down the Rasp Pi and restarts it directly.
-This is perfect for testing if installed software starts automatically after a reboot.
+This command shuts down the RasPi safely and restarts it directly.
+This is perfect to test if installed software starts automatically after a reboot.

-Shut down Rasp Pi safely and immediately
+Shut down RasPi safely and immediately

 sudo shutdown -h -P now

-or the abbreviation (specific for the RaspberryPi)
+or the abbreviation

 sudo power off

-This is also the reason why you should always shut down the Rasp Pi properly.
-If this is currently saving a file to a memory and is then disconnected from the power, the storage process is interrupted.
-This leads to the fact that any partially written files cannot be read anymore.
+This is also the reason why you should always shut down the RasPi properly.
+If the RasPi saves a file to a memory and is then disconnected from the power, the saving process is interrupted.
+This then leads to the fact that possible only partially written files can no longer be read.

-If this file happens to be an important file for the system, the Rasp Pi may not start correctly the next time.
+If this file happens to be an important file for the system, it can happen that the RasPi does not start correctly the next time.

-If the Rasp Pi is completely shut down you will recognize that the green LED is no longer blinking and only the red LED is lit.
+If the RasPi is completely shut down you can see that the green LED is no longer blinking and only the red LED is on.

-If you should still pull the plug without having shut down the Rasp Pi before you do not need to burst into tears immediately: Mostly it's fine, but just mostly. 🙂
+If you still pull the plug without shutting down the RasPi first, you don't have to burst into tears right away: Most of the time it works fine, but only most of the time 🙂 .

-Execute commands as root
+Run commands as root

 sudo = Super User Do

-Log off from the console
+Log out from the console

-This command terminates the connection to the Rasp Pi and closes the console.
+This command terminates the connection to the RasPi and closes the console.

 This command gives you the current temperature of the CPU.

-/opt/vc/bin/vcgencmd measure_temp | cut -c6-9
+/opt/vc/bin/vcgencmd measure_temp|cut -c6-9

 This command gives you the current temperature of the GPU.